veereshnm/ctscypress/README.md

 you're ready to develop your application.

 The seed app shows how to wire together Angular client-side components with Express on the server.
-It also illustrates writing angular views with the EJS and how partials can be serve by Express as static files.
+It also illustrates writing angular views with EJS and how partials can be served by Express as static files.

-_Note:
-Although Jade supports interpolation, you should be doing that mostly on the client.
-Mixing server and browser templating will convolute your app.
-Instead, use Jade as a syntactic sugar for HTML, and let AngularJS take care of interpolation on the browser side._

 ## How to use angular-express-seed